Pvdi7/crScarletDeveloperAPI/README.md

 # crScarletDeveloperAPI
-crScarlet is a tool which will allow store to sign Scarlet securely.
+crScarlet is a tool which will allow stores to sign Scarlet securely.
 There are many changes that will be made to allow for ad-revanue on those who will host Scarlet.

 An example of what the crscarlet request file looks like is on the root of the project.